flanagan-lab/syngnathus-selection-comp/README.md

   - `cross_species_comp.Rmd`: Reads in datasets generated in the `selection_analysis_*.Rmd` documents and creates several figures which compares selection metrics across the three species.
 In this document, figures 2, 3, and 4 from the manuscript are generated.

+  - `bootstrapping_selection_analysis.Rmd`: Performs the jackknifing approach to estimate and decompose I and s.

 ### R files
 The directory R/ contains several supporting scripts used in the RMarkdown documents outlined above.
 They do the following:

   - `calc_fitness.R`: Used to convert the results from the genetic parentage analysis into overall mating and reproductive success for _S. floridae_ and _S. fuscus_.

   - `opp_select_nozeros.R`: Outlines how we partitioned the opportunity for selection when unmated indivudals were only included in the first episode.

+  - `bootstrap_partition_I.R`: Performs the jackknifing procedure to decompose I.

+  - `bootstrap_s.R`: Performs the jackknifing procedure to estimate s and its confidence intervals.

+  - `calc_selection_diffs.R`: Contains the code needed to calculate the selection differentials.

+  - `partition_I.R`: Partitions I into its various components.

 ## Contributors
 The contributors to this repository are Coley Tosto and Sarah Flanagan.
 Please contact Coley with any questions at coley.tosto@canterbury.ac.nz.